aea-JR/psa-scr-qst-tst/readme.md

   - Submit button text: Text for the submit button.
   - Alignment: Alignment for the single-step questionnaire submit button.
 - "PisaSales Questionnaire Management" tab (Content depends on the current questionnaire status)
-  - Create button: Fully creates the questionnaire on PisaSales side.
+  - Create button: Fully [creates the questionnaire](#creating-a-questionnaire) on PisaSales side.
 (Visible if questionnaire has not been created yet)
-  - Push changes button: Push all changes made for the questinnaire to PisaSales.
+  - Push changes button: [Push all changes](#updating-a-questionnaire) made for the questionnaire to PisaSales.
 (Visible if questionnaire has unsynced changes)

 ### Validation